Working with Color and Graphics

 People with color blindness often have difficulty distinguishing certain colors, such as red and green or blue and yellow.
-Almost 5% of the population and 8% of men have some form of colorblindness.
-When color combinations (such as red text on a green background) are of insufficient contrast, the words can actually disappear to a person with colorblindness.
-You can help prevent this by selecting strong, contrasting color combinations and by labeling things that are otherwise distinguished only by color on a page (think charts and graphs).
+Almost 5 percent of the population and 8 percent of men have some form of colorblindness.
+When color combinations (such as red text on a green background) are of insufficient contrast, the words can actually disappear to a person with colorblindness or other forms of low vision (cataracts, macular degeneration, etc.).

 This example is easy to distinguish, but only if you can see the colors as intended:

 Original pie chart